eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-iccad.md

 		since there are statistically independent.
 		Do this for each pair of signals, H(t) and L(t)
 	- Show the time-correlation for time-shifted signals.
++ Fix boilerplate code
+	- Add utilities feature to convert real (or floating-point) numbers into strings.
+		Test this feature.
 + Always practise "Continuous Integration"
 + Get references on:
 	- Semiconductor device physics